dirigible-io/dirigible-io.github.io/docs-help/docs/setup/cloud-foundry.md

         cf bind-service dirigible <applicationName>-xsuaa
         ```

-        Replace the `<applicationName>` placeholder with the application name, used in the previous steps.
+        Replace the `<applicationName>` placeholder with the application name used in the previous steps.

     - Restart the `dirigible` deployment: